 The Company is still finalizing the valuation of the fair value of certain tangible and intangible assets acquired and as additional information is obtained, adjustments may be made to the preliminary purchase price allocation.

-Notes to condensed consolidated financial statements-(Continued)
+Notes to condensed consolidated financial statements-(Continued) (In thousands, unless otherwise noted)

 3. Goodwill

 The following table presents goodwill by reportable segment (in millions):